Give them a break: what I learned from my summer at a news station

 1. People will never be happy

 As a self-proclaimed textbook people pleaser, this was especially hard to swallow.
 I like to imagine that a world can exist where no one is offended, everyone listens to each other’s opinions, and Facebook comments don’t need to be moderated.

 The comments we received on our social media were sometimes absolutely disgusting.
-Unfortunately images aren’t filtered for profanity automatically, and I once had to delete a picture of a penis someone posted (you read that right, male genitalia on a news station’s Facebook comments).
+Unfortunately images aren’t automatically filtered for profanity, and I once had to delete a picture of a penis someone posted (you read that right, male genitalia on a news station’s Facebook comments).